 Another flooring option for your garage are PVC floor tiles.
-These non-adhesive interlocking tiles install easily and offer more than enough colour and design combinations to complement your other garage paint ideas.
+These non-adhesive interlocking tiles install easily and offer more than enough color and design combinations to complement your other garage paint ideas.

 5. Garage paint ideas for your garage doors

-There are differing opinions on the ideal colour schemes for a house’s exterior, but here are some generally agreed-upon guidelines to follow when choosing a garage door paint colour:
+There are differing opinions on the ideal color schemes for a house’s exterior, but here are some generally agreed-upon guidelines to follow when choosing a garage door paint color:

-- your front door should be your home’s focal point, so pick a garage door colour that doesn’t take attention away from it
+- your front door should be your home’s focal point, so pick a garage door color that doesn’t take attention away from it

-- choose a garage door colour that takes into consideration your home’s other exterior features (including siding, brick, roof, shutters, windows, etc.)
+- choose a garage door color that takes into consideration your home’s other exterior features (including siding, brick, roof, shutters, windows, etc.)

 Garage paint ideas to bring out your home’s best look